aju-alen/StudentMobileRN/README.md

+# APK Download
+Since I have not yet published to any of the stores, there is an APK download available [APK Download](https://drive.google.com/file/d/1gZYXDEj80Ou_YGmjuYlOChPjHJSQMMgf/view?usp=drive_link)

 # How to locally install in your PC.

 * (Clone the project) - Open Terminal/ Git Bash on your specific directory and type in the command ``` git clone https://github.com/aju-alen/StudentMobileRN.git ```